 - R=L/A

-- From this equation, we can see that resistance is directly proportional to the length and inverse to the area of conductor.
+- From this equation, we can see that resistance is directly proportional to the length and inverse to the area of the conductor.

 - Aluminum is used to make conductors of transmission lines.